 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
+The programme outcomes have references to the benchmark statements for Sociology.

 Knowledge and Understanding

 On completing the programme students should show: